African American History

 Therefore we ought not to forget that our most vital function, as historians of the African American experience, may be to help alleviate the pain of loneliness for many and to continue the work of repatriating African Americans back within their invented, cacophonous, and sustaining heritage.
 Indeed, we may never find ourselves past this duty, so long as the larger nation does not adequately reckon with its role in initiating this pain, nor acknowledge how, through the force of enduring structure and everyday encounter, it extends this pain through to the present, toward a linked, though not yet shared, future.

-Adam Green is associate professor of history and the College at the University of Chicago.
+Adam Green is associate professor of history at the College of the University of Chicago.
 He is author of Selling the Race: Culture, Community and Black Chicago, 1940–1955 (2006) and co-editor of Time Longer than Rope: A Century of African American Activism (2004).